obsidiansystems/directory-contents/README.md

 ## Description

-Modeled after the linux @tree@ command (when invoked with the follow-symlinks option), this module recursively lists the contents of a directory while avoiding symlink loops.
+Modeled after the linux `tree` command (when invoked with the follow-symlinks option), this module recursively lists the contents of a directory while avoiding symlink loops.
 See the documentation of `buildPath` for an example.